varigence/docs/bimlflex/trial-process/installing-bimlflex.md

 ## BimlFlex

-The BimlFlex installation installs the BimlFlex Excel based metadata editor.
+The BimlFlex installation installs the BimlFlex Excel-based metadata editor.
 This is a plugin in to Excel and will be visible as a separate tab in the Excel ribbon when the BimlFlex-enabled Excel workbook is opened from a BimlFlex project.

 When installing it is important to match the Excel bitness version.
 Verify the Excel bitness version before starting the installation and only install the matching version of BimlFlex.